SzilvasiPeter/ProgrammingContest/README.md

 Date: 24th February, 2008

+You can find the problem description under the 2008_ec.pdf file.
+Input files: 'inputs' folder.
+There are different inputs from 1(smallest data) to 10(biggest data).

+Solved Problem:
-The Sheep of the Wizard: Solved, but not optimalised
+  The Sheep of the Wizard: Solved, but not optimalised.
+"Good" until A3.